*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 As the automobile became more popular and more reliable, more people traveled more frequently and attempted greater distances.
 Women increasingly drove themselves to their own activities as well as those of their children.
 Vacationing Americans sped to Florida to escape northern winters.
 Young men and women fled the supervision of courtship, exchanging the staid parlor couch for sexual exploration in the backseat of a sedan.
 In order to serve and capture the growing number of drivers, Americans erected gas stations, diners, motels, and billboards along the roadside.
 Automobiles themselves became objects of entertainment: nearly one hundred thousand people gathered to watch drivers compete for the $50,000 prize of the Indianapolis 500.

 Meanwhile, the United States dominated the global film industry.
 By 1930, as movie-making became more expensive, a handful of film companies took control of the industry.
 Immigrants, mostly of Jewish heritage from Central and Eastern Europe, originally “invented Hollywood” because most turn-of-the-century middle and upper class Americans viewed cinema as lower-class entertainment.
-After their parents emigrated from Poland in 1876, Harry, Albert, Sam, and Jack Warner (who were given the name when an Ellis Island official could not understand their surname) founded Warner Bros. in 1918.
-Universal, Paramount, Columbia, and MGM were all founded by or led by Jewish executives.
+After their parents emigrated from Poland in 1876, Harry, Albert, Sam, and Jack Warner (who were, according to family lore, given the name when an Ellis Island official could not understand their surname) founded Warner Bros.
+In 1918, Universal, Paramount, Columbia, and MGM were all founded by or led by Jewish executives.
 Aware of their social status as outsiders, these immigrants (or sons of immigrants) purposefully produced films that portrayed American values of opportunity, democracy, and freedom.

 Not content with distributing thirty-minute films in nickelodeons, film moguls produced longer, higher-quality films and showed them in palatial theaters that attracted those who had previously shunned the film industry.
 But as filmmakers captured the middle and upper classes, they maintained working-class moviegoers by blending traditional and modern values.
 Cecil B. DeMille’s 1923 epic The Ten Commandments depicted orgiastic revelry, for instance, while still managing to celebrate a biblical story.
 But what good was a silver screen in a dingy theater?
 Moguls and entrepreneurs soon constructed picture palaces.
 Samuel Rothafel’s Roxy Theater in New York held more than six thousand patrons who could be escorted by a uniformed usher past gardens and statues to their cushioned seat.
 In order to show The Jazz Singer (1927), the first movie with synchronized words and pictures, the Warners spent half a million to equip two theaters.
 “Sound is a passing fancy,” one MGM producer told his wife, but Warner Bros.’ assets, which increased from just $5,000,000 in 1925 to $230,000,000 in 1930, tell a different story.12